6 Drive-By Waterfalls: A Windshield Tour for All to Enjoy

 Bridal Veil Falls

-This one cannot be more convenient, since you can drive behind it!
-Located along US Highway 64 near the town of Highlands, a slight detour takes you off the highway onto a paved drive behind the 60-foot delicate cascade that glistens in the sunlight as it flows over the cliff above.
+This one cannot be more convenient when traveling the scenic NC Waterfalls Byway.
+Located along US Highway 64 near the town of Highlands, you can't miss the waterfall and paved area behind the 60-foot delicate cascade that glistens in the sunlight as it flows over the cliff above.

 Not only can you see this 75-foot waterfall from an accessible observation deck, it offers the very rare treat of walking behind a powerful cascade!
 A short paved trail goes underneath the cliff overhang so you stay dry (hence the name!).
 It’s just a mile past Bridal Veil Falls on Highway 64.